 Emotional manipulation is emotional abuse.
 A person who controls your feelings and behavior with manipulation does not value or respect you or care about your well-being.

 Manipulation can be difficult to capture in one definition because the essence, or defining feature, depends on which aspect of the concept you want to emphasize.
-For example, manipulation, which is in the most general sense interfering to get a result, can be hidden (covert) in nature in an effort to get what you want, but it can also be obvious (overt) yet may still require effort to figure out.
+For example, manipulation, which is in the most general sense interfering to get a result, can be hidden in nature in an effort to get what you want, but it can also be obvious and benign.
 And it can be persuasive in nature by appealing to your emotions or reasoning, which can be either obvious or hidden.
 This is clearly a multi-faceted concept that can be viewed on different dimensions.

 In an attempt to circumscribe the facets of manipulation, there are four dimensions that will help us: deceptiveness (degree to which someone misleads), callousness (degree to which your well-being is not taken into account), sadism (degree to which which one wants to harm you and relishes in it), or covertness (degree to which someone tries to conceal it).
 We can eliminate the ones that are innocent or understandable, since we all do them, such as when someone wants to avoid confrontation (because of fear) or to ingratiate someone (to either get ahead or to be well-liked), as just a few examples.